outpostHQ/website/content/storybook/base-syntax.md

 * [mark](../../reference/attributes/mark.md)
 * [inset](../../reference/attributes/inset.md)

-Each page will give you detailed description of attribute, syntax overview, examples and links, where you can find more examples.
+Each page will give you a detailed description of an attribute, syntax overview, examples, and links, where you can find more examples.

 You can also open pages of elements like [nu-btn](../../reference/elements/nu-btn.md) and [nu-attrs](../../reference/elements/nu-attrs.md) to learn more about their default values, behaviors, and check out examples of their usage.